Felice63/spcApp/readMe.md

 # Done

+- The location alert notification can now be closed using the `popover api`.
 - Added [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder) for search functionality
 - Added [Leaflet Routing Machine](https://www.liedman.net/leaflet-routing-machine/) plugin for route planning which is written by the same developer [Per Liedman](https://www.liedman.net/)
 - Note that the plugin uses its own route server for demo purposes and will not function properly in production